EddyLuten/mkdocs-live-edit-plugin/README.md

 ## Changelog

+### 0.2.1

+**Bug fix:** fixes a compatibility issue reported in [#5](https://github.com/EddyLuten/mkdocs-live-edit-plugin/issues/5).
+This version also pins the websocket dependency to version 13 for the time being since upgrading would be an undertaking outside the scope of a small patch.

 ### 0.2.0

 **New Feature:** Creating pages.
 The plugin now exposes a button that allows you to create a brand new page from any other page.